-CDC Recognizes SSG and Massachusetts MIIS as First in Nation to Fully Implement VTrckS API
+CDC VTrckS: CDC Recognizes SSG & Massachusetts MIIS as First to Implement VTrckS API

 In a recent CDC IIS All-Awardee Forum call, the Centers for Disease Control and Prevention gave a special shout-out to the Massachusetts Immunization Information System (MIIS) for a first-in-the-nation achievement: fully implementing all three phases of the CDC’s Vaccine Tracking System (VTrckS) API.